 - God’s salvation for the Jews is portrayed in terms of light.

-- The people of the world—the Gentiles—will respond by thronging to Jerusalem with tribute, including gold and frankincense.
+- The various peoples of the world—the Gentiles—will respond by thronging to Jerusalem with tribute, including gold and frankincense.

 - The Jews scattered in the diaspora will return.